Luzon Peryamai

 Conservation Status:

-Luzon Peryamai, Sondaar's Peryamai, or Sondaar's Megalochelys (Megalochelys sondaari) is the extinct species of Megalochelys, is one of the largest tortoises ever to walk the earth during Early Pleistocene from Sulawesi, Indonesia.‭
+Luzon Peryamai, Sondaar's Peryamai, or Sondaar's Megalochelys (Megalochelys sondaari) is the extinct species of Megalochelys, is one of the largest tortoises ever to walk the earth during Early Pleistocene from Luzon.

 Megalochelys is from Greek word for "great turtle".
-Peryami is from Tamil word for "big turtle".
+The word Peryami, is the Anglicization form of Tamil for "big turtle", and it is used in TROQA saga for Earth Responsibly universe.

 Due to their size and protection from predators behind, Megalochelys atlas is the largest Megalochelys species worldwide. spanning from Malaysia to possibly Greece and India.
 Before going extinct, it faced competition in India from a variety of megafauna, such as elephants or wolves, which sprang out of nowhere.